Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/Network/TimedOffDelay.md

 ## Description

 Define the delay after which the network shall be suspended.<br>
-- WLAN Client: Suspend after the defined time is elapsed and actual processed cycle is completed
+- WLAN Client: Suspend after the defined time is elapsed and actual processed cycle is completed.<br>
-- Access Point: Suspend after the defined time with no client connected is elapsed and actual processed cycle is completed
+- Access Point: Suspend after the defined time with no client connected is elapsed and actual processed cycle is completed.